Daimon-Law/whitehat-safe-harbor/README.md

 ## What's in this repo?

+This is a fork and re-write of the LeXpunK version created by Daimon Legal.
+The files are provided in mark-up and clean form, designed with the following objectives:
+- take into account industry feedback on risk allocation and incentives;
+- providing additional clarifications to re-balance risk allocation and increase certainty for Whitehats; and
+- improve overall readability and future updates of the agreement by overhauling clause numbering, consolidating definitions and making numerous other structural improvements.

 - documents/Agreement Text Only (DL Edits 2024-03).docx - the key legal document that defines the framework.
-This is a complete overhaul of the LeXpunK version  by Daimon Legal in mark-up and clean form, taking into account industry feedback and additional clarifications to re-balance risk allocation and improve readability of the agreement.
 - documents/Agreement Text Only (DL Clean Copy 2024-03).docx - clean copy for immediate use.

 ## How does it work?